tyotrader/olt-zte-provisioning/README.md

 ## Credits

-Developed for ISP Network Operations by Smart OLT Team.
+Developed for ISP Network Operations by lmn team